One VLM to Keep it Learning: Generation and Balancing for Data-free Continual Visual Question Answering: Experiments

+\paragraph{Pseudo-labelling strategy.} In our method, rehearsal generation simultaneously produces question-answer pairs based on image inputs.
+Alternatively, we explored using our trained answer generation model to respond to these questions separately in a self-training manner (\texttt{\OURMODEL-self}).
+As detailed in Table \ref{tab:clove-ablation}, this method resulted in a significant decrease in AP by approximately 2.65, likely due to the inferior quality of the pseudo-answers, which are often noisy or incomplete.
+These issues may cause confirmation bias during fine-tuning.
+For illustrative examples, see the bottom row of Fig.~\ref{fig:vqacl-qualitative-pseudo-questions}. .

-\paragraph{Using past visual images.} In this study, we aim to test the impact of generating question-answer (QA) pairs using images from the current task versus images from previous tasks.
-The motivation for this analysis is to understand why our rehearsal strategy, which leverages current task images for QA pair generation, consistently outperforms traditional real-data rehearsal methods.
-We verify our finding in Table \ref{tab:clove-ablation} where \texttt{\OURMODEL-pastimages} applies the same question-answer generation strategy to past visual images.
-The results highlight the performance difference of around 10\% compared to the rehearsal using current task images, as in~\OURMODELCLA{}.
-We hypothesize that generating QA pairs on current task images provides richer contextual relevance for the model, akin to augmentation.
-As multiple questions are asked on the same current images, more context is provided aiding the model to accurately answer questions.
-Moreover, by engaging with current images, the model bridges the gap between the different tasks encountered, providing an effective regularization for positive transfer.
-Hence, the model reinforces and integrates \emph{new} knowledge with previously learned information in a more meaningful way, enhancing its ability to retain relevant skills across tasks.
+\paragraph{Using past visual images.} In this study, we evaluate the effectiveness of generating question-answer (QA) pairs with images from the current versus previous tasks.
+Our goal is to discern why our rehearsal strategy, which uses current task images for QA generation, surpasses traditional methods utilizing real-data.
+In Table \ref{tab:clove-ablation}, we demonstrate with \texttt{\OURMODEL-pastimages} that applying our QA generation strategy to past task images results in a performance decrease of about 10\% compared to using current task images, as shown in \OURMODELCLA{}.

+We believe that using current task images for QA pair generation offers enhanced contextual relevance, similar to data augmentation.
+This approach not only provides more context by posing multiple questions on the same images but also helps the model bridge knowledge gaps across tasks, effectively serving as a form of positive regularization.
+Consequently, the model better assimilates new information with previously acquired knowledge, improving its ability to maintain relevant capabilities across different tasks.